 Should you automatically choose tungsten or titanium for your ring?
 Not at all.
 You should keep in mind the durability of the metal before you choose any ring, however.
 If you are in a profession that is tough on jewelry, hardness is certainly an important consideration.
 Construction workers, farmers, firefighters and others need jewelry that can stand up to daily punishment.
 Gold and silver rings will bend and scratch when under duress.
 Tungsten does have one weakness that titanium does not.
 It is quite brittle and will shatter when it is under enough pressure.
 Titanium will only bend.

 When considering a ring purchase, color is an important consideration.
 Tungsten and titanium are often found in silver or dark gray colors that have lasting appeal.
 Titanium offers more color versatility than tungsten does, however.
 It can be anodized into different colors as well as be given a satiny finish.
-Tungsten must receive a colored plate in order to achieve a different color.
+Wedding rings made from tungsten must receive a colored plate in order to achieve a different color.
 However, both substances allow you a variety of color choices.

 Metal alloys are sometimes used during the smelting process to improve the finished ring's appearance.
 Quality rings are constructed using a nickel binder which is vastly superior to the alternative cobalt.
 A very small number of people are allergic to nickel but these people will be happy to know that nickel, when combined with tungsten, is considered to be completely hypoallergenic.
 Even to people that are allergic to nickel!
 That means no rash, no irritation, and no oxidation of the ring.
 In this category, titanium is equally hypoallergenic because additives are not used in the smelting process.
 Titanium is naturally inert and reactions to this metal type are extremely rare.